Jump to:

 Environmental

 Geographical and environmental factors may have a significant effect on the long-term outcomes of SCFE.
-In urban areas, for example, it is more likely to find physicians who specialize in this patient population in contrast to rural areas.
 Limited access to subspecialty care may lead to delay in diagnosis and treatment which is known to be associated with worse prognosis.
+One study in patients with SCFE found that those with Medicaid or uninsured were more likely to present with severe slip compared to those with private insurance.14 In many states, Medicaid requires a referral to see an orthopedist which poses an additional diagnostic delay.

 Social role and social support system